 Reports started circling yesterday that HTC is hoping to drive handset costs down by taking out the audio enhancements.

-But an HTC spokesperson told us, "HTC remains strongly committed to Beats Audio and including their innovation in our devices.
+But an HTC spokesperson told us, "HTC remains strongly committed to Beats headphones and including their innovation in our devices.
 Any rumour of HTC no longer integrating Beats Audio into our devices is categorically false."

 Like they'd forget about Dre